mlafeldt/cb2util/README.md

 ### "cheats" files

 The "cheats" file is CodeBreaker's internal code database.
-It is usually saved to memory card (`mc0:/PCB/cheats`) and updated everytime the code list is changed.
+It is usually saved to memory card (`mc0:/PCB/cheats`) and updated every time the code list is changed.

     usage: cb2util cheats [-d[mode]] <file>...
        or: cb2util cheats -c <infile> <outfile>...